-Pregnancy and Early Childhood within Psychological Therapies
+Pregnancy and Early Parenting within Talking Therapies

-Both Manchester Psychological Therapies Service and Self Help Services recognise that pregnancy and early parenthood can be both an exciting and overwhelming time.
+We recognise that pregnancy and early parenthood can be both an exciting and overwhelming time.
 Becoming a parent is a major life change, with role changes and a mixture of emotions.

 Our services aim to keep both parents and the infant in mind, making our services as accessible as possible with appointment flexibility, locations in family friendly venues and priority for assessment and treatment.
 Our service welcomes and prioritises individuals who are pregnant, or parents with children under 2, including mums, dads and same sex partners.